-With the primary purpose of identifying, describing and evaluating, from an environmental and sustainability perspective, the strategic options and creating conditions to consider, from an early stage, biophysical, social and economic concerns, the proposals of the Electricity Transmission Network Development and Investment Plan for the 2O22-2O31 period (PDIRT 2O22-2031) and the Development and Investment Plan for the National Transmission Network, Storage Infrastructures and Liquefied Natural Gas Terminals (PDIRG 2022-2031), were subject to an environmental assessment process in accordance with current legislation, involving a group of partners, university institutions and environmental consultants.
+With the primary purpose of identifying, describing and evaluating, from an environmental and sustainability perspective, the strategic options and creating conditions to consider, from an early stage, biophysical, social and economic concerns, the proposals of the Electricity Transmission Network Development and Investment Plan for the 2022-2031 period (PDIRT 2022-2031) and the Development and Investment Plan for the National Transmission Network, Storage Infrastructures and Liquefied Natural Gas Terminals (PDIRG 2022-2031), were subject to an environmental assessment process in accordance with current legislation, involving a group of partners, university institutions and environmental consultants.
 The environmental assessment process took into account the opinions received from different entities with specific environmental responsibilities and the result of the public hearing held at the same time with an equivalent process carried out with regard to the PDIRT and PDIRG proposals.

-The environmental reports, non-technical summaries and environmental statements for these proposed Plans are available on REN's website at https://www.ren.pt/pt-PT/sustentabilidade/protecao_ambiental/politica_ambiental/avaliacao_ambiental_avaliacao_ambiental_estrategica/
+The environmental reports, non-technical summaries and environmental statements for these proposed Plans are available on REN's website at REN - Strategic environmental assessment.